GV79/portfolioweb/README.md

 # portfolioweb
-A portfolio website I created for myself using HTML, CSS, JavaScript, and some frameworks.
+A simple portfolio website I created for myself using HTML, CSS (Bootstrap), and JavaScript (jQuery).

-I will update the design and text of this website over time.
-Currently deployed on https://giavinhlam.site/ via MochaHost.
+The design and text of this website will be updated over time.
+Currently deployed on https://giavinhlam.me/ via MochaHost.